 Passivhaus requires buildings to achieve approximately 70% less energy consumption than an equivalent BCA compliant building, and costs between 6% and 10% more to deliver.
 With tangible outcomes delivered via ongoing cost savings and helping reduce the impacts of climate change, more intangible benefits such as occupant comfort and wellbeing are also realised.

-JCB Associate Danielle Pacella is a Certified Passivhaus Designer and instrumental in our sustainability approach.
-From defining the thermal envelope to overcoming planning and construction challenges, Danielle brings valuable expertise in the design and delivery of Passivhaus buildings.
+Associate Sahar Farzanfar is a Certified Passivhaus Designer and instrumental in our sustainability approach.
+From defining the thermal envelope to overcoming planning and construction challenges, Sahar brings valuable expertise in the design and delivery of Passivhaus buildings.

-Completed in 2019, JCB’s Gillies Hall at Monash University’s Peninsula Campus is one of the largest Passivhaus Certified buildings in the southern hemisphere.
+Completed in 2019, Monash University Gillies Hall is one of the largest Passivhaus Certified buildings in the southern hemisphere.
 Other Passivhaus projects under construction include Clifton Hill Primary School and Cowes Cultural and Community Centre.

 Adaptive reuse of existing buildings presents a unique set of constraints and opportunities, while significantly reducing waste and resource use.
 With considered interventions, our built heritage can be preserved within the community and adapted to current requirements.